- August 11, 2021

 - Category: Business Insights

-Over the past 10 years, the continuing trend has been for online sales to grow steadily year on year.
+Over the past 10 years, the continuing trend has been for online business in Kenya to grow steadily year on year.
 2020/2021 not only continued this trend but, for obvious reasons, accelerated it significantly.
 It was predicted that online sales would increase by 12% in 2020.
 Thanks to COVID-19, shoppers had to do much of their purchasing online, and it is now thought that online shopping increased by 19% during 2020.
 We can’t know what the coming years will bring, but we can be reasonably sure that online sales will continue to grow and grow even as the pandemic abates.

 Get the customer on your website

 One of the first things to consider is how to get people to your website in the first place.
 Your bricks and mortar shop is a physical presence that shoppers will notice.
 Even if they didn’t know you were there before, they could see you as they walk or drive past.
 The same is not true of your website.
 You will need to consider Search Engine Optimisation (SEO), advertising and other marketing communications to generate traffic to your site.

 So, you’ve done your marketing activities, and customers are coming to your website to look at your products.
 Great!
 Except, of course, that they can’t feel your products.
 In bricks and mortar shops, they can pick them up, inspect them, and get a good idea of whether or not it’s what they’re looking for.

 Instead, you need to provide clear, detailed photographs of your products, preferably from more than one angle.
 Many manufacturers will supply these for you, but if not, you should consider having a professional photographer take pictures of your stock.